How to Cook with Fresh and Dried Herbs

 Dried herbs should be stored out of the light and in a cool, dry place.
-Keep an eye on how long your herbs have been open -- if they've been open for too long, they'll smell and taste less potent.
+Keep an eye on how long your herbs have been open—if they've been open for too long, they'll smell and taste less potent.
 Note the date that you open the container of dried herbs to make it easier to distinguish if they're still usable.